Apartment & Suite Selection

 - Groups of eight interested in living in New Hall and/or 10th Avenue Apartments as first choice and interested in Russell Hall as second or third choice will draw 2 numbers: one for New Hall/10th Avenue Apartments/Russell Hall Suite 1 and one for Russell Hall Suite 2.

 - New Hall suite availability is based upon the number of remaining suites after the Living & Learning selection process has been completed.

 Students who participate in either the Wilch Apartments lottery or the Suites and 10th Avenue Apartments lottery will be notified by e-mail on the dates listed above.
 Students who are not selected to live in an apartment or suite must participate in the residence hall room selection process in April.

 Because each lottery is separate, numbers do not transfer from one lottery to another and "expire" at the conclusion of that lottery.
 This means that a Wilch Lottery number is void at the end of the Wilch Lottery and cannot be used in the Suites and 10th Avenue Apartments Lottery.
 All apartment and suite lottery numbers are void at the conclusion of that lottery and cannot be used in the general numbers draw lottery.

 Meal plans and billing

 Students who live in 10th Avenue Apartments or Wilch Apartments may request a full board plan (20 meals per week or 14 meals per week) but are required to have at least a partial meal plan (7 meals per week).
 Students who live in Russell Hall or New Hall are required to have a full meal plan (20 meals per week or 14 meals per week).
-Refer to the Meal Plans and Dining Policies in the Compass for complete details.
+Refer to the Meal Plans and Dining Policies for complete details.
 A student living in a single in a Russell suite or a single in an apartment will be billed the single room rate.
 Refer to the College's tuition and fees for current housing and meal plan rates